Balagha: Subfields

 Balagha is traditionally divided into three core disciplines.
 Each branch addresses a distinct aspect of rhetorical structure and effectiveness, working together to ensure a message is conveyed with precision, clarity, and persuasive power.
 These three foundational pillars are Ilm al-Ma'ani (the Science of Meanings), which concerns sentence construction and contextual appropriateness; Ilm al-Bayan (the Science of Expression), which deals with figurative language and clarity of meaning; and Ilm al-Badi (the Science of Embellishment), which focuses on artistic devices that enhance the rhetorical impact.
 The following sections provide a concise overview of each subfield:

 ʿIlm al-Maʿānī (Science of Meanings)

 This branch focuses on understanding the meaning and purpose behind sentences, as well as the correct application of grammatical structures.
 It guides how to craft sentences that fit a particular context and audience.
 For instance, addressing children would require simpler vocabulary and shorter sentences compared to delivering a scholarly lecture.
 Essentially, this science emphasizes clarity, precision, and the effective use of language according to the situation.

+To express this in a different way, ‘ilm al-ma‘ānī is a core sub-field of Arabic rhetoric that studies the direct relationship between grammar and meaning.
+It evaluates how an author arranges words and selects specific sentence structures to appropriately match the setting and audience.
+This branch of study is rooted in al-Jurjānī's theory that true eloquence relies on deliberately using the rules of syntax to accurately reflect the complex ideas in a speaker's mind.